jhbadger/cl-tutor/README.markdown

 ## Usage

-Please watch the screencast:

 [![screencast](https://img.youtube.com/vi/1Ymuet3Q6ic/0.jpg)](https://www.youtube.com/watch?v=1Ymuet3Q6ic)

 1. start cl-tutor

 　　If you add `.roswell/bin` to PATH, you can use `cl-tutor` command.

 ```
 $ cl-tutor
 ```

 　　You can also load cl-tutor by roswell REPL.

 ```
 $ ros run